antlmao1337/minecraft-alt-bot/README.md

 - TheAltening API key (plan with API access)
 - Localts API key / credentials (as configured in the bot)

+- Localts Implementation was done last minute, so it is very lazy.
 ### Installation

 ```bash